ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 Arrays.sort(tdarray, (x,y) -> (y[1] - x[1]))       // sort in descending order of second element in each sub array
 System.out.println(Arrays.deepToString(tdarray))  // deepToString great for printing nested arrays
 ```
+### COLLECTION
+- the Collection is a superinterface of List and Set
+- List adds order and can be indexed
+- Set is a Collection that guarantees unique values
 ### LIST
 ```java
 // ArrayList and LinkedList are main implementation of List interface